nicholaschiasson/inglix/README.md

 Of course it goes without saying that this will be quite opinionated.
 The dictionary will be entirely based on my own accent (Standard Canadian).
 It's entirely possible though that the system may be easily transposable to other accents.
 Hey, it might even just work right out of the box for Brits and I wouldn't know it.
 I guess time will tell.

 So if you read through the first sentence of this preamble and thought to yourself, "Hmmm... what is this word, 'W-R-O-U-G-H-T'...?
 OHH...
 'ROT'!
 I see.
-Didn't know that's how you spelled that word. :thinking:", or even if you read through this sentence accidentally pronouncing the word "read" as "reed" on your first pass instead of "red", then buckle up because this project is _MADE FOR YOU_!
+Didn't know that's how you spelled that word. 🤔", or even if you read through this sentence accidentally pronouncing the word "read" as "reed" on your first pass instead of "red", then buckle up because this project is _MADE FOR YOU_!
 We're about to fix English and there is no turning back!

 </details>

 ## Alphabet

-### :no_good: English
+### 🙅 English

 26 letters.
 2 Versions of each...